L33t-dot-UK/U8g2_Tutorials/Library/Readme.md

 ### int getXpos();

+Returns the X coordinate of the animation

 ### int getYpos();

+Returns the Y coordinate of the animation

 ### void setXpos();

+Sets the X coordinate of the animation

 ### void setYpos();

+Sets the Y coordinate of the animation

 ### int getCurrentFrame();

+Returns the current frame in the animation from 0 to (NO_FRAMES - 1)

 ### int getWidth();

+Returns the width of the animaiton

 ### int getHeight();

+Returns the height of the animation

 ### boolean isComplete();